ersohnstyne/neverball-docs/Entities.md

 Key     | Description
 --------|------------
 radius  | Teleporter radius.
-The default is "0.5". target  | Refers to a *target_position* entity defining the destination of the teleporter. target2 | Refers to the first *path_corner* of the path along which the teleporter will travel. target3 | Refers to a second path that controls the orientation of the teleporter.
+The default is "0.5".
+Values can't be negative. target  | Refers to a *target_position* entity defining the destination of the teleporter. target2 | Refers to the first *path_corner* of the path along which the teleporter will travel. target3 | Refers to a second path that controls the orientation of the teleporter.
 This is useful when you want to control the position and orientation independently of each other.